Ultradense dark matter haloes accompany primordial black holes: Conclusion

-For PBHs in the 10 to 100~M$_\odot$ mass range, which have been suggested to explain LVK observations, ultradense haloes are produced in the earth-mass to solar-mass range.
-Such minihaloes can be detected by pulsar timing distortions \citep{2019PhRvD.100b3003D} or gravitational lensing \citep{2011ApJ...729...49E,2020PhRvD.101h3013C,2020AJ....159...49D}.
-Much larger PBHs, which could act as seeds for supermassive black holes, are accompanied by ultradense haloes potentially up to $10^3$ to $10^6$~M$_\odot$.
-These haloes are sufficiently massive that they could produce dynamical signatures within galaxies \citep{2022MNRAS.513.3682D} and even affect early galaxy formation \citep{2022arXiv220714735I}.
-In mixed dark matter scenarios with PBHs and thermal relics, ultradense haloes would also enormously boost the dark matter annihilation rate, potentially leading to detectable gamma rays \citep{2012PhRvD..85l5027B} or other signatures \citep[e.g.][]{2017JCAP...05..048C,2018PhRvL.121w1105S}, although these mixed scenarios are already tightly constrained \citep{2019PhRvD.100b3506A}.
-For broad PBH mass spectra, the presence of ultradense haloes implies that PBHs quickly become highly clustered, even if they are not clustered at formation \citep[][]{2019JCAP...11..001M}.
-Such clustering can significantly impact the binary coalescence rate \citep{2019PhRvD..99f3532B,2019JCAP...02..018R,2020JCAP...11..028D}.
-Thus, the ultradense haloes that accompany PBH formation enable an array of new tests of PBH scenarios.
+\chg{There are also consequences related to the interiors of such dense systems.} In mixed dark matter scenarios with PBHs and \chg{thermally produced particle dark matter}, ultradense haloes would enormously boost the dark matter annihilation rate, potentially leading to detectable gamma rays \citep{2010PhRvD..82h3527J,2012PhRvD..85l5027B} or other signatures \citep[e.g.][]{2017JCAP...05..048C,2018PhRvL.121w1105S}, although these mixed scenarios are already tightly constrained \citep[e.g.][]{2010ApJ...720L..67L,2019PhRvD.100b3506A}.
+For broad PBH mass spectra, the presence of ultradense haloes implies that \chg{the PBHs that they contain} quickly become highly clustered, even if they are not clustered at formation \citep[][]{2019JCAP...11..001M}.
+Such clustering can significantly impact the binary coalescence rate \citep{2019PhRvD..99f3532B,2019JCAP...02..018R,2020JCAP...11..028D}. \chg{In these ways}, the ultradense haloes that accompany PBH formation enable an array of new tests of PBH scenarios.